The video link is at the bottom of the page.

 Genesis 45:13

-This is the first time the word glory is used for kabod.
+This is the first time the word glory has been used for kabod.

 B. Joseph’s glory is that he had all the authority under the king in Egypt, which at that time meant most of the world.